hellojwilde/energetic-ai/README.md

 [Apache 2.0](LICENSE)

-It's derived from TensorFlow and models on TFHub, which are also Apache 2.0 licensed.
+EnergeticAI is derived from TensorFlow and models on TFHub, which are also Apache 2.0 licensed.